-The Head of the Fundraising Commission works as a motivator and delegate work within the Commission.
-He / She keeps in constant contact with the commissioners in the work of searching and attaining funds for the organization.
+The Head of the Fundraising Commission works as a motivator and delegates work within the Commission.
+He / She keeps in constant contact with the commissioners in the work of searching and obtaining funds for the organization.
 Updating files, letters and trying to find new ways of sponsorship is part of the job as well as work as a liaison contact between the Local Committees regarding fundraising and how to find money.

 Head of Fundraising commission should be also a liaison officer between all the local committees (LC) of IFSA regarding any financial issues.
-Any LC can contact the fundraising commission when they require and information about fundraising and how to find money for their LC.
-But Fundraising commission cannot give any money to LC.
+Any LC can contact the fundraising commission when they require information about fundraising for their LC and introduce them to the fundraising package strategy.
+But Fundraising commission cannot give any money to LCs.

 The Head of Fundraising Commission has to coordinate and be informed about all actions of fundraising.
 The close cooperation and communication with the Treasurer and the board is essential for the work of the Commission.
-The Commission should work together with LO Alumni in order to find some new supporting members.
+The Commission should work together with LO Alumni in order to find some new supporting members and update the supporting member letter regularly.